Cognigy/Extensions/extensions/vier-cognitive-voice-gateway/README.md

 # VIER Cognitive Voice Gateway

-Enable phone bots with VIER Cognitive Voice Gateway (CVG).
+Enable phone bots with VIER Cognitive Voice Gateway (CVG) and integration in various contact centers.

 This extension needs
-* an account at VIER Cognitive Voice Gateway
+* an account at VIER Cognitive Voice Gateway (in case you need an account please contact support@vier.ai)
 * a link between the project in  CVG and the endpoint in Cognigy to be set up in CVG.

 See https://cognitivevoice.io/docs/conversational-ai/conversational-ai-cognigy.html for further information.